Bruno Adler: German Service of the BBC

 Adler created the satirical "Frau Wernicke", a program broadcast from summer 1940 to January 1944.
 The lead role, Frau Gertrud Wernicke, was voiced by the German actress and cabaret artist Annemarie Hase, also in exile.
 The character was a Berlin woman married to a tradesman and World War I veteran.
 She commented on the shortages plaguing the German populace, the state of the war and she launched subversive tirades against the Nazis, turning them into a laughing stock.
 Frau Wernicke became one of the most popular programs of the BBC's German Service.

 Adler wrote the satirical series "Kurt und Willi" with the Scottish poet Norman Cameron.
 It featured two characters, a teacher named Kurt Krüger and Willi Schimanski, an official in the German Ministry of Propaganda.
-So skilled was the character Willi as a propagandist, that he was reputedly much admired within the actual Nazi Ministry.
+So skilled was the character Willi as a propagandist that he was reputedly much admired within the actual Nazi Ministry.

 Adler later edited the monthly German-language magazine Neue Auslese aus dem Schrifttum der Gegenwart, published by the US Information Services Division, Central Office of Information in London after the war.

 Personal and legacy

 Adler's first wife was Margit, née Téry (1892–1977), a painter, graphic designer and student of Johannes Itten.
 They were married in 1918 and had one son, Florian (1921–1998), an architect and editor.
-Adler married his second wife, Ilse, née Katz (1890–1974) in 1928.
+Adler married his second wife, Ilse, née Katz (1890–1974), in 1928.

 Adler's personal papers are archived at the German Literature Archive (Deutsches Literaturarchiv) in Marbach am Neckar.
 Included in the papers is correspondence with Willi Baumeister, Theodor Heuss, Walter Gropius, Itten, Hermann Kasack, Alfred Kubin, Georg Muche and Max Stefl.

-In 1958, Adler, again writing as Roedl, re-issued his 1936 biography of Stifter and dedicated it to his wife, Ilse Katz.
+In 1958, Adler, again writing as Roedl, reissued his 1936 biography of Stifter and dedicated it to his wife, Ilse Katz.
 Roedl was also the author of the Adalbert Stifter, monograph, which Adler dedicated to Erich Heller.